HaoUNSW/PISA/README.md

 # PISA

 ## Introduction
-This repository is the reporisity of **Prompt-Based Time Series Forecasting: A New Task and Dataset** (currently under submission).
+This repository is the reporisity of **PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting** (currently under submission).
 PISA is a large-scale dataset including three real-world forecasting scenarios (three sub-sets) with 311,932 data instances in total.
 It is designed to support and facilitate the novel PromptCast task proposed in the paper.

 ## Updates